How to Structure Intervals

 Learn how to structure interval workouts for maximum performance and efficiency

 Interval training should always start with a clear goal.
-Whether you want to improve speed, endurance, or threshold, the structure of the workout depends on what you are trying to develop.
+Whether you want to improve speed, endurance, lactate threshold, or VO2max, the structure of the workout depends entirely on what you're trying to develop.
+Sessions that feel similar on paper can train completely different systems depending on interval duration, intensity, and recovery — and athletes who structure intervals without a defined goal usually end up training the most generic stimulus possible, which rarely produces the specific adaptations their racing or training requires.

 Get Started Free